Using External Test Data.

 Currently, only simple WHERE

-clause expressions that are part of the ANSI standard SQL specification are supported.
+clause expressions that are part of the ANSI standard SQL specification are supported including

 , then the data available in the response template will be limited to all rows whose “age” column exceeds twenty-five.